terraform-viettelidc/terraform-provider-vcloud/website/docs/r/catalog_vapp_template.html.markdown

 ```

-NOTE: the default separator (.) can be changed using Provider.import_separator or variable vcloud_IMPORT_SEPARATOR
+NOTE: the default separator (.) can be changed using Provider.import_separator or variable VCLOUD_IMPORT_SEPARATOR

 [docs-import]:https://www.terraform.io/docs/import/